CodeMesh39/Pneumonia-Detection-Deep-Learning/README.md

 ▶️ How to Run

-Download the dataset from Kaggle
+1️.Download the dataset from Kaggle

-Place dataset in Google Drive or local path
+2️.Place dataset in Google Drive or local path

-Run notebooks in order:
+3️.Run notebooks in order:

-Model Training
+• Model Training

-Fine-Tuning
+• Fine-Tuning

-Evaluation
+• Evaluation

-Grad-CAM Explainability
+• Grad-CAM Explainability

 🎯 Applications

-AI-assisted pneumonia screening
+• AI-assisted pneumonia screening

-Medical image analysis research
+• Medical image analysis research

-Healthcare AI systems
+• Healthcare AI systems

-Clinical decision-support tools
+• Clinical decision-support tools

 🚀 Future Improvements

-Train on larger, more diverse datasets
+• Train on larger, more diverse datasets

-Multi-class classification (viral vs bacterial pneumonia)
+• Multi-class classification (viral vs bacterial pneumonia)

-Deployment as a web app for clinical use
+• Deployment as a web app for clinical use

-Ensemble models for improved robustness
+• Ensemble models for improved robustness

-👨‍💻 Author

-Deep Learning & Medical AI Enthusiast
-Project developed as part of an academic and portfolio deep learning initiative.

 ⭐ If you found this project interesting, consider giving it a star!